 Rakbank of UAE is an excellent example of extending touchpoints with customers beyond traditional banking transactions.
 Three out of the bank’s six apps are related to food delivery, football and school fee payment.
 Through these apps, the bank is accessible to customers at various points in their lifecycle.

 Once you have made the mindset change to position your brand as a lifestyle one, follow these steps to deliver omnichannel engagement to your customers -

 A successful omnichannel experience is one that earns the customer’s trust.
 In an age riddled with fears of cybersecurity breaches, trust is what will drive the quality of consumer engagement, irrespective of the kind of online banking strategy you come up with.

 A dream state would be to emulate American Express, which has the world’s most successful credit card referral program, with over 10% new customers coming in as referrals.
-To get there, especially with Millennial and Gen Z customers , you need to -
+To get there, especially for fintech with Millennial and Gen Z customers, you need to:

-Banks face some inherent challenges when it comes to making the changes required to win and engage customers in this age of digital finance.
-Here are the most pressing obstacles you are likely to find on this journey -
+Banks face some inherent challenges when it comes to making the changes required to win and engage customers with mobile banking trends in this age of digital finance.
+Here are the most pressing obstacles you are likely to find on this journey: